 Contact Paul Davis for all your property damage needs.
 570-221-6030

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as it is possible.

-- Keep a listing of any and all household goods or personal belongings that you have thrown out and receipts for any expenses you incur in protecting your property.
+- Keep a listing of any and all household personal belongings or goods that you have discarded and receipts for any expenses you incur in protecting your property.

 - Is your house safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are completed.
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, listed below are some tips to help deal with the damage:
+While you are waiting for help to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
+- Water Source: It is very important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Get rid of as much standing water as possible, using a mop or towels.
-(Never use the vacuum cleaner.)
+- Floors: Dispose of as much standing water as possible, using a mop or towels.
+(Do not use the vacuum cleaner.)

 - Carpeting: Blot wet carpeting with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

 - Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
-Even for a short time, entry by a person can create extra damage.
+Even for a short time, entry by a person can create more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid walking or tracking on carpet if possible.
+- Carpets: Avoid walking or tracking on carpet if at all possible.
 Do not use ”DIY” home carpet cleaners.

-- Walls/Ceilings: Don’t attempt to wipe or wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Do not wipe or attempt to wash ceilings and other absorbent surfaces.

-- Doors: Close doors in affected areas to restrict smoke odors as much as possible.
+- Doors: Close doors in affected areas to localize smoke odors as much as possible.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business is damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your business or home has been damaged by fire, storm, water, mold or other disaster, Call Paul!